alexbelgium/hassio-addons/jellyfin/README.md

 cifsdomain: "domain" # optional, allow setting the domain for the smb share
 DOCKER_MODS: linuxserver/mods:jellyfin-opencl-intel|linuxserver/mods:jellyfin-amd|linuxserver/mods:jellyfin-rffmpeg # Install graphic drivers
 ```

+### Enable ssl
+#### Creating the PFX certificate file first
+1. This part assumes you already have SSL certs in PEM format using the Let's Encrypt add on
+2. Run this command `openssl pkcs12 -export -in fullchain.pem -inkey private_key.pem -passout pass: -out server.pfx`
+3. Set the permission using `chmod 0700 server.pfx`
+> Note:
+> The above command creates a PFX file without a password, you can fill in a password with `-passout pass:"your-password"`
+> but will also have to provide `your-password` to Jellyfin's configuration

+#### Automating the PFX certificate

+#### Jellyfin configuration
+1. From the sidebar, click on `Administration` -> `Dashboard`
+2. Under `Networking`, `Server Address Settings`, tick `Enable HTTPS`
+3. Under `HTTPS Settings`, tick `Require HTTPS`
+4. For `Custom SSL certificate path:`, point it to your PFX file and fill in the `Certificate password` if required
+5. Scroll to the bottom and `Save`

 ## Installation